yaml/yaml-grammar/ReadMe.md

 # Overview

+The purpose of this project is present the YAML 1.2 Grammar as a machine readable and human comprehendable YAML file.

 The [YAML 1.2 Spec](https://yaml.org/spec/1.2/spec.html) contains the formal grammar for YAML 1.2.
 The 211 grammar rules are formatted into the web page's HTML along with lots of textual descriptions of the language and grammar.
 The grammar uses a rare "Parameterized BNF" format, and some of the rule components are just textual comments indicating what should happen.